 So, without notice your AC system needs repair at your Knoxville home and you’re not sure what to expect.
 It’s nerve-wracking enough to let an AC repairman into your home, but then to wonder what they’re going to do tends to add another level of anxiety.
 No worries!
-R & M Climate Control Service Experts Heating & Air Conditioning is here to fill you in on the standard A/C system repair process so you’ll be ready when an expert AC service technician needs to visit your home.
+R & M Climate Control Service Experts is here to fill you in on the standard A/C system repair process so you can be ready when an expert AC service technician needs to visit your home.

 When the repairman arrives to your home, the first thing they will most likely do is request to see your thermostat.
 It might seem silly, but they need to take a look at it to confirm that it’s not merely a thermostat settings issue.
 The service tech will check that the thermostat is flipped to cool and then decrease the temperature to see if that will start up the AC.
 A faulty or wrongly connected wire could be all that’s preventing you from having a comfortable home.

 If this doesn’t resolve the trouble, the technician may request to see your circuit breaker box.
 They will probably flip the circuit switches to off and then back to on to see if that resets the system.